 - Consider implementation of a monthly water level elevation data analysis of the sentry wells during periods when the Deep Well Index value is below the index target of 7.5 feet NAVD88 for an extended period of time.
 Given that the index generally has remained steady because of reduced groundwater pumping, the NCMA has deferred the issue of monthly analysis. - Consider implementation of a monthly analysis of electrical conductivity data from the wells with downhole transducers during periods when the Deep Well Index value is below the index target of 7.5 feet to track potential water quality degradation (an enhanced monitoring schedule of County Well No. 3 is not necessary because background water quality does not change or fluctuate significantly).
-If electrical conductivity data suggest water quality

-- degradation, implement a monthly sampling and monitoring program.
+If electrical conductivity data suggest water quality degradation, implement a monthly sampling and monitoring program.
 Given that the index generally has remained steady because of reductions in groundwater pumping, the NCMA has deferred the issue of monthly analysis. - Assess the potential impacts on sentry well water level elevations from extended periods of increased groundwater pumping by conducting analytical modeling analyses to predict water level responses given certain pumping scenarios.
-These analyses may prove fruitful as scenarios unfold regarding decreased SWP deliveries or short-term emergency cuts to Lopez Lake deliveries. - The 2005 Stipulation requires Nipomo Community Services District (NCSD) and the other Mesa parties to import 2,500 AFY to mitigate overpumping that may impact groundwater inflow to the NCMA, and thus may facilitate seawater intrusion in both NCMA and NMMA.
+These analyses may prove fruitful as scenarios unfold regarding decreased SWP deliveries or short-term emergency cuts to

+- Lopez Lake deliveries.
+Utilization of the Phase 1B model, in preparation in 2017 in support of Central Coast Blue, may be used for the purpose in 2018 and beyond. - The 2005 Stipulation requires Nipomo Community Services District (NCSD) and the other NMMA parties to develop a Nipomo Supplemental Water Project (NSWP) to import a minimum of 2,500 AFY to mitigate overpumping that may impact groundwater inflow to the NCMA, and thus may facilitate seawater intrusion in both NCMA and NMMA.
 On July 2, 2015, the NCSD began taking deliveries of SWP from the City of Santa Maria.
-The current project capacity is 650 AFY and plans are underway to eventually take it to its full capacity.
+The NSWP is designed to deliver 3,000 AFY, however current deliveries are about 800 AFY.
+The additional stages of the NSWP and funding sources to implement the project to allow increased water delivery to meet the requirements of the Judgment are being planned; full implementation of the project is apparently planned for 2025-26.